hasithz/Nao_doc/docs/familiariszing.md

 # familiarizing with the environment

+The first thing you need to do is to familiarize hild with the environment.
+In order to familiarize with the environment we have developed a script where the robot ask some questions from the child.
+The questions are related to the environment and the child will be able to answer the questions.
+The robot will be able to understand the answers and will be able to respond to the robot.
+The script is as follows.

 | No                                                                                | Question/ Request                                                    | expected answer action                                    | models | realtime                     | NAO's action                                   | Proposed input to model           | Expected output from model                        | Comments |
 | --------------------------------------------------------------------------------- | -------------------------------------------------------------------- | --------------------------------------------------------- | ------ | ---------------------------- | ---------------------------------------------- | --------------------------------- | ------------------------------------------------- | -------- |
 |                                                                                   |                                                                      |                                                           |        |                              |                                                |                                   |                                                   |          |